 Approximately 110 faculty members from schools within the University are involved with the program, and students are free to take classes throughout the University.
 A hallmark of the program is the accessibility of faculty members to students and the commitment of faculty to students enrolled in the program.

-The program started in 1992, and there are over 200 graduates and 63 students currently enrolled.
+The program started in 1992, and there are about 245 graduates and 67 students currently enrolled.